MejriY/MS2DECIDE/doc/Usage.md

 ## Usage Guide: `K_estimation`

-The `K_estimation` function is a core feature of `ms2decide`, designed to aggregate annotations from multannotation tools as GNPS, ISDB-LOTUS, and Sirius—by leveraging decision theory.
-This approach models expert preference elicitation to derive \( K \)-values for compounds, providing a unified and informed annotation estimate.
+The `K_estimation` function is a core feature of `ms2decide`, designed to aggregate annotations from multiannotation tools as GNPS, ISDB-LOTUS, and Sirius by leveraging decision theory.
+This approach models expert preference elicitation to derive \( K \)-values for features prioritization, providing a unified and informed annotation estimate.

 ---

 ### **Overview**
 The `K_estimation` function:
-- Integrates annotation data from multiple sources: GNPS, ISDB, and Sirius.
+- Integrates annotation data from multiple sources: GNPS, ISDB-LOTUS, and Sirius.
 - Processes user-provided input files such as quantitative data and MGF files.
 - Generates a filtered dataframe based on the estimated \( K \)-values.
-- Exports the results to a `.tsv` file for further analysis.
+- Exports the results into a `.tsv` file for further analysis.

 ---